10 Awesome Things to Do in Southwest Texas

 9. Alamo and Missions National Park

 San Antonio Missions National Historical Park is also a UNESCO World Heritage Site preserving the San Antonio Missions in Texas.
 For the most part, the San Antonio Missions were small, self-sustaining communities where people would conduct the entirety of their lives.
 Preservationists have preserved and or restored and still hold church services.
-You can tour them learn and learn a lot about this part of our nation’s history.
+You can tour them and learn a lot about this part of our nation’s history.
 They say you can ride a bike between each of the missions, and I suppose you can, though you’d better be prepared for a long day.

 The Alamo

+The Alamo.
 Photos by Rene Cizio

 They are free to visit and hours of operation vary, so check before you go.